mattjmoran/resume/pages/checklist.md

 ## Projects

 - Include at least 2 projects that showcase your key contributions
-- Link projects to their GitHub repositories, if possible
+- Link projects to their GitHub repositories, live applications, or landing pages
 - Showcase relevant open-source projects (from coursework, research, or hobbies)
 - Make sure your projects align with the job posting
 - Keep it concise by only including the most relevant, impressive projects